ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/4_01_UC_CONTRACT_DEPLOYMENT.md

 ```
 Copy the account address displayed here.

-4. Now you need some funds - OST⍺' or `gas` to deploy your sample contract with geth for.
+4. Now you need some funds - OST⍺' or gas to deploy your sample contract with geth for.
 You should use the new [transfers api](https://dev.ost.com/docs/api_transfers_create.html)
-make sure to transfer (using the [ost-sdk-ruby](https://github.com/OpenSTFoundation/ost-sdk-ruby/) or [ost-sdk-js](https://github.com/OpenSTFoundation/ost-sdk-js) ) to the coinbase address you have copied above.
+make sure to transfer to the coinbase address you have copied above.

 For executing this step you will need to [register for OST KIT⍺](https://dev.ost.com/docs/kit.html).
-Complete the steps in this tutorial.
+Complete the steps in this tutorial before moving forward if you have not already.

-5. In a separate console spin up an official OST KIT⍺ sdk and execute the new [transfers api](https://dev.ost.com/docs/api_transfers_create.html)
+5. In a separate console spin up an official OST KIT⍺ sdk and execute the new [transfers api.](https://dev.ost.com/docs/api_transfers_create.html)
 * javascript - https://github.com/OpenSTFoundation/ost-sdk-js
 * ruby - https://github.com/OpenSTFoundation/ost-sdk-ruby
 * php - https://github.com/OpenSTFoundation/ost-sdk-php

 Here we show the example of the JavaScript SDK.
-Make sure that the `to_address` is the coinbase address you copied previously, the amount required can be understood [from dev.ost.com documentation](https://dev.ost.com/docs/api_transfers_create.html#amount)
+Make sure that the `to_address` is the coinbase address you copied previously, the amount required can be understood [ transfers api documentation](https://dev.ost.com/docs/api_transfers_create.html#amount)

 ```javascript
 const transferService = ostObj.services.transfers; // transfer object creation